 TEST RECEIVING CALLS

 Nice work!
-You’ve gotten the first part of this setup dialed in!
+You’ve got the first part of this setup dialed in!

 In Part 2 of this ultimate guide I’ll discuss: